kapicorp/kapitan/README.md

 Manages your secrets with GPG, Google Cloud KMS (beta) or AWS KMS (beta), with plans to also support Vault.

+If you want to get started with secrets but don't have a GPG or KMS setup, you can use the secret ref type.
+Note that `ref` is not encrypted and is intented for development purposes only. *Do not use `ref` secrets if you're storing sensitive information!*

 The usual flow of creating and using an encrypted secret with kapitan is:

 - Define your GPG recipients or KMS key, see [common.yml class](./examples/kubernetes/inventory/classes/common.yml), `parameters.kapitan.secrets`.
 You can also define these per target.